fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 I am now starting to test the code.
 I have some queries which I have sent to Duncan Greenwood.

+I now have a second DUE which for the moment has no CAN interface.
+I am using this for testing non CBUS code as the units lose CBUS configuration when software is reloaded.

 ## Codes

 ### CANDUE